nautes-labs/website/src/en/guide/user-guide/cluster.md

     }'
 ```

+### Execute physical cluster registration request

-2. Use the curl command or other tools to execute the API request to register a physical cluster.
+Use the curl command or other tools to execute the API request to register a physical cluster.
-After the request is successful, the physical cluster will be registered as a deployment runtime cluster to the tenant management cluster, and components such as ArgoCD, ArgoRollouts, ExternalSecret, HNC, and Vault-agent will be installed in the physical cluster.
-For the example of the physical cluster resource file, refer to the physical cluster property example in the [Register Physical Cluster](deploy-an-application.md#register-physical-cluster) section.
+After the request is successful, the physical cluster's resource file will be written to the tenant configuration repository, and the physical cluster will be registered as a deployment runtime cluster in the tenant management cluster based on the resource file.
+Upon successful registration, components such as ArgoCD, ArgoRollouts, ExternalSecret, HNC, and Vault-agent will be installed in the physical cluster.

 > If your account is a member of the tenant configuration repository and has write permission to the `main` branch, you can register runtime clusters.

 ## Register Virtual Cluster（API）

+When registering a virtual cluster as a deployment runtime cluster, you need to first register the physical cluster as the host cluster, and then register the virtual cluster to the host cluster.

+### Compose host cluster registration request

-1. Generate an API request example by API definition `Cluster_SaveCluster` and add the access token as a request header.
+Compose an API request example by API definition `Cluster_SaveCluster` and add the access token as a request header.

 ```Shell
     # Replace the variable $api-server-address with the access address of the Nautes API Server